Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Accuracy Analysis

-Despite this fact being quite useful, there is no convenient way to calculate the exact value of accuracy of the noisy mechanism on Majority function.
+Despite this fact being quite useful, there is no convenient way to calculate the exact value of accuracy of the randomized response on Majority function.
 Hence, we compute it using dynamic programming via memoization in the following section.